fac21/week3-catalog-EM2C/README.md

 We wanted our To-do tracker to look nice so it will be always a plesure to use it, so we put a lot of effort designing and styling it.

 We used seamless  images for the background which made it look nice and smother.
-Used grid, so on wider screen the tasks added have two column layout.smother
+Used grid, so on wider screen the tasks added have two column layout.